 - Write the result to user B's account

 To ensure data consistency, the steps above have only two results: all steps either succeed or fail and then get rolled back.
 In this process, the distributed lock mechanism needs to be applied to the accounts of both user A and user B to avoid dirty data.
 In the WeChat red packet system, which is a huge distributed cluster, this issue may become extremely complicated.

-- In step 7 above, user B opens the red packet and finds 10 USD in it.
+- In step 7 above, user B opens the red packet and finds 10 CNY in it.
 However, the final crediting may fail due to high concurrency pressure on that day.

 - On Chinese New Year's Eve, user actions of sending and opening red packets and crediting are all converted into billions of requests.
 If a traditional transaction method is used, the concurrency pressure will be aggravated and crash the system.